Herbert (film)

-Herbert is a 2005 Indian Bengali-language drama film directed by veteran theater director Suman Mukhopadhyay.
+Herbert is a 2005 Bengali-language drama film directed by veteran theater director Suman Mukhopadhyay.
 It was based on Nabarun Bhattacharya's 1997 Sahitya Akademi Award winning novel of the same name.

 Plot

 The story starts with one Herbert Sarkar cursing a group of people who just left his house.
 Herbert Sarkar is a forty-year-old crank, a self-proclaimed mystic who can speak with the dead and that is how he earns his living.
 Later that day after a heavy drinking spree with his friends, Herbert slits his wrist and commits suicide.
 The very next day he becomes the center of Police investigation as a posthumous bomber.
 Through a non-linear story telling and Nabarun's typical magic reality, the quixotic life story of Herbert is revealed.

 Herbert Sarkar was the son of a wealthy Bengali film director.
 His family included his simpleton mother, film director father, and the family of his uncle, aunt and their two sons, Dhanna and Krishna.
 His father dies shortly after one of Herbert's birthday during a shooting with his mistress, Miss Lily.
 Tragedy strikes again, and his mother also dies due to accidental electrocution.

 With all his property being enjoyed by his uncle's family, Herbert becomes the errand boy of the family who is ridiculed by everyone and is the butt of jokes of the neighbors due to his eccentric and unusual behavior.
 While his cousin Dhanna uses him to write the cheats for him to pass the exam, his elder cousin Krishna loves Herbert and his son Binu too, who is fond of "Haru Uncle".
 Krishna slowly introduced Herbert and Binu both, to the world of communism and ideology of Lenin, Mao, Stalin, Ho Chi Minh etc. and takes them to the screening of movies based on revolution stories.
 But soon, they leave as Krishna gets a job in a college as professor and leaves with his family.
 While leaving he hands him a copy of "Ten days that shook the world" and tells him he has left his books in one of the house's rooms, for him to read.